NateWr/pkp-docs/schema/index.md

 ### /components

-`FormComponent` and its child classes stored in `/components`, a new directory for UI classes.
+`FormComponent` and its child classes are stored in `/components`, a new directory for UI classes.
 These classes do not handle requests or modify data.
 They are only called upon to assemble data that will be passed to Vue components.
 The `ListHandler` has been changed to `ListPanel` and moved into this directory.

 (I'm happy for them to go anywhere, but I think it's good to keep them separate from `Handler` classes.)